Tegowalik/LEGO-Switch-Controller/README.md

 ### Configuration Part
 Depending on your actual switch layout, you need to add a few lines to the program right below the line `# configure your switch layout here`.

 The following examples should cover the most important switch-sensor-motor-combinations.
-You might need to make little changes (like changing the used sensor type or port).
+You might need to make little changes (like changing the used sensor type, port or parameter values).

 | Description | Picture | Code |
 |-|-|-|